smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/07-Your-First-CD/README.md

 💡 How will GitHub authenticate itself as myself on Heroku in order to be allowed to push my code to production ?

-In order to allow GitHub to do that, we will configure in GitHub a Heroku API key that we will generate on Heroku, and our email address.
+In order to allow GitHub to do that, we will configure in GitHub a Heroku API key that we will generate on Heroku and our email address.

 **HEROKU API KEY**

-👉 Go to your [Heroku account](https://dashboard.heroku.com/account), and generate or copy (Reveal) your API key.
+👉 Go to your [Heroku account](https://dashboard.heroku.com/account) and generate or copy (Reveal) your API key.

 👉 Store it as a Secret on your GitHub repository under `Settings` then `Secrets` => name it `HEROKU_API_KEY` and paste the API key that you copied from Heroku